GenomicsAotearoa/Introduction-to-R/docs/03-basics-factors-dataframes.md

-Excel is one of the most common formats, so we need to discuss how to make these files play nicely with R. The simplest way to import data from Excel is to **save your Excel file in .csv format**\*.
+Excel is one of the most common formats, so we need to discuss how to make these files play nicely with R. The simplest way to import data from Excel is to **save your Excel file in `.csv` format**.
 You can then import into R right away.
 Sometimes you may not be able to do this (imagine you have data in 300 Excel files, are you going to open and export all of them?).

 One common R package (a set of code with features you can download and add to your R installation) is the [readxl package](https://CRAN.R-project.org/package=readxl) which can open and import Excel files.
 Rather than addressing package installation this second (we'll discuss this soon!), we can take advantage of RStudio's import feature which integrates this package.

-(Note: this feature is available only in the latest versions of RStudio such as is installed on our cloud instance).
+!!! bell "`readxl`-RStudio integration"

+    This feature is only available on RStudio version 1.0.44 or later.

 First, in the RStudio menu go to **File**, select **Import Dataset**, and choose **From Excel...** (notice there are several other options you